-Upon confirmation of any significant emergency or dangerous situation occurring on campus involving an imminent threat to the health or safety of students or employees, the university will, without delay and taking into account the safety of the community, determine the content of a campus notification and initiate its notification system, unless issuing a notification will-in the professional judgment of responsible authorities-compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.
+Upon confirmation of any significant emergency or dangerous situation occuring on campus involving an imminent threat to the health or safety of students or employees, the university will, without delay and taking into account the safety of the community, determine the content of a campus notification and initiate its notification system, unless issuing a notification will-in the professional judgment of responsible authorities-compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.
+If the university issues an emergency notification, it will not issue a timely warning based on the same circumstances.
+Any necessary follow-up information may be sent following an emergency notification.